Soulforged/highlighter/README.md

 * What should happen when the text changes?
->> I've decided to clear the highlights which content changes when this happens, keeping them on a text that might no longer match the same words and positions will be confusing for the user.
+>> I've decided to clear the highlights which content changes when this happens, keeping them on a text that might no longer match the same words and positions could be confusing for the user.

 * What should happen if two or more highlights overlap?
->> I've decided to keep the original highlights are they're, the last one will be visible on top of the others for the overlapping ranges, but the highlight data itself will remain unchanged since I don't know what is the expected behaviour for this.
+>> I've decided to keep the original highlights as they're, the last one will be visible on top of the others for the overlapping ranges, but the highlight data itself will remain unchanged since I don't know what is the expected behaviour for this.